Kind Words (video game)

 Kind Words (lo fi chill beats to write to) is a 2019 casual video game developed by American indie developer Popcannibal, consisting of programmer and designer Ziba Scott and artist Luigi Guatieri.
 The game was first released as a Humble Bundle Original in July 2019, and was released on Steam in September 2019.
 In the game, the player can send and request letters to and from other players anonymously over the internet, while lo-fi music plays in the background.

+A sequel, Kind Words 2 (lofi city pop), was released on 7 October 2024.

 Gameplay

 When first opening the game, the player is met by Ella, a mail carrier deer who is nervous of her new job.
 After writing a short letter to inspire the deer, the player is then asked for their name, of which only the first letter is used in the future.
 The player can then choose to either write an anonymous letter to someone requesting letters, request letters from other players, or send a paper airplane, with a short message attached.

 The only view available is the player's bedroom, which may be used to display physical representations of the player's stickers.